 1900 Building, 1900 Shawnee Mission Parkway, Mission Woods, Kansas 66205

-Born in Tel-Aviv in 1941, Shmuel Ashkenasi began his musical training at the Musical Academy of Tel-Aviv studying with legendary theater Ilona Feher.
-He is a noted teacher, currently holding posts of Professor of Violin at Bard College Conservatory of Music, Roosevelt University’s Chicago College of Performing Arts, and the Curtis Institute of Music.
-Shmuel Ashkenasi will be in concert with Lolita Lisovskaya-Sayevich, Park University Collaborative Artist, at the 1900 Building.
-Their program will include Sibelius’ 5 pieces for violin and piano Op.81, and other works.
+Born in Tel-Aviv in 1941, Shmuel Ashkenasi began his musical training at the Musical Academy of Tel-Aviv studying with legendary teacher Ilona Feher.
+He is a noted teacher, currently holding the post of Professor of Violin at the Curtis Institute of Music.
+Shmuel Ashkenasi will be in concert at the 1900 Building.

 Shmuel Ashkenasi IN THE PRESS

 “Ashkenasi’s performance displayed an ease of that technique and musical expression that is something that only long experience with the composer can provide.” -The Shiny Sheet, By Michael O’Connor, January 12, 2017